 Board of Directors

 Graham is a past co-chair of the board of directors and has served on the board for 10 years.
 A passionate advocate for skilled trades, he believes that trade jobs can be rewarding careers.
 Working as a Industrial Maintenance Mechanic for 34 years in the steel industry, Graham retired at age 52 with a wealth of experience.
-Involved in USW Local 8782, he held positions in health and safety and was a Trades Training Coordinator, representing the hundreds of co-ops, apprentices and tradesmen with the employer.
-His last position was providing training to all newly hired employees and providing required ongoing training in health and safety for all workers.
+Involved in USW Local 8782, he held positions in health and safety and was a Trades Training Coordinator, representing the hundreds of co-op students, apprentices and tradespeople with the employer.
+His last position was providing training to all newly hired employees and required health and safety training for all workers.